zaritskylab/Interpretability/Single_Cell_Mask_Interpreter/README.md

 ## Configuration

-Before running the notebooks, copy the example configuration file:
+Before running the notebooks, create a local configuration file from the provided template:

 ```bash
 cp config.example.yaml config.yaml
 ```

-Then edit `config.yaml` so that the paths point to the data, models and outputs directories on your machine or cluster.
+Edit `config.yaml` so that each path points to the appropriate location on your machine or computing cluster:

-The notebooks and scripts should read paths from `config.yaml` instead of relying on the current working directory.
+- `data_dir`: Single-cell example data or a prepared full dataset.
+- `model_dir`: Pretrained in silico labeling and Mask Interpreter models.
+- `output_dir`: Generated importance masks, figures, checkpoints, and other outputs.
+- `organelle`: Organelle used by the workflow.

+The code repository, input data, pretrained models, and generated outputs may all be stored in separate filesystem locations.
+The downloaded resources do not need to be moved into the cloned GitHub repository.

+`output_dir` does not need to be located inside `Single_Cell_Mask_Interpreter/`, but it must point to an existing writable location.

+`config.yaml` is machine-specific and should not be committed to GitHub.

 ## Running the Demo